BernardaP/project-1-API-Dashboard/README.md

-# Project 1 API Dashboard
+# API Dashboard Project

+This is a movie rated search app created with Javascript that fetches information from a public movies API

 ## App name: Watchables
 ![Mobile view](./img/watchables-api-dashboard.png?raw=true )